ARM-software/AVH/DoxyGen/infrastructure/src/avhclient.md

 **Arm Virtual Hardware Client (avhclient)** is a python module for deploying projects on Arm Virtual Hardware from a command-line interface (CLI).
 The implementation is maintained by Arm in the GitHub repository [**github.com/ARM-software/avhclient**](https://github.com/ARM-software/avhclient).

-When using AVH client you can have uniform implementation for CI operations in various environments including local execution.
+When using avhclient you can have uniform implementation for CI operations in various environments including local execution.
 Reference examples are provided for the following use cases:

 - \ref run_ami_jenkins "Jenkins CI pipelines"
 - \ref run_ami_github "GitHub-Actions workflows"